 Local-government voting systems

-In 2011 two different voting systems were used in local-government elections.
-District health boards and several local authorities used the single transferable vote (STV) system.
+In 2019 two different voting systems were used in the local-government elections.
+District health boards and 11 local authorities used the single transferable vote (STV) system.
 Under this system, each voter has one vote and ranks candidates in order of preference.
 The remaining local authorities used the first-past-the-post (FPP) system, in which each voter has one vote and the candidate with the highest number of votes is the winner.

 Māori representation in local government